robfairh/design-optimizer/serpent/README.md

 * mmr: contains serpent model that calculates power distribution and burnup.
 The design is complete.
 It differentiates 5 type of fuel assemblies: assembly 1, assembly 2, assembly 3, assembly 4, assembly 5.

+* mmr-sixth: uses the symmetry

+* input.py: produces input file that uses the symmetry